Certain types of gloves for stroke patients can prevent contractures and even improve fine motor skills.

 These types of gloves are ideal for stroke patients with clenched and immobile hands.
 Static braces open up the fingers and palm and hold them in a stretched position.
 This helps prevent contractures in the hand.

 Contractures cause muscles to shorten and become stiff, which restricts function.
-By stretching the muscles then, these braces can help restore functional movement.
+By stretching the muscles, these braces can help restore functional movement.

 However, on their own, static hand braces will not help you regain use of your affected hand.
 That’s because, in order to restore hand function, you must activate neuroplasticity.
 As discussed above, one of the best ways to activate neuroplasticity is through repetitive movement.

 Static gloves, by definition, do not allow any movement of the hand or fingers.
-Therefore, while these gloves are useful, they are not intended as a long-term solution.
+Therefore, while these gloves are useful, they are not intended as a long-term solution, and typically are only worn for certain portions of the day.

 Like static braces, assistive gloves stretch your fingers to prevent contractures.
 But they are also flexible enough to allow you to participate in activities of daily living.